 The Paris Exchange program is open to University of Chicago undergraduate students only.
 Applications from outside the University are not accepted.

-This program is designed for undergraduates in good academic standing who are beyond their second year in the College.
+This program is designed for undergraduates in good academic and disciplinary standing who are beyond their second year in the College.
 Participants must have taken, with excellent grades, at least two years of French in the College or demonstrate, by examination, a comparable competence.
 Beyond this minimum prerequisite, students are strongly encouraged to take French language and literature courses beyond the second-year level.
 Though the program stipulates no minimum grade-point average, an applicant’s transcript should demonstrate that they are a serious student who will make the most of this opportunity.

 Students wishing to apply to this program must meet with Kylie Poulin as a requirement of the application process.